wolffy-au/process-analyst-copilot/README.md

 4. Update the `.env` file with the necessary configurations.

+5. (Optional) If you wish to use a CQPA reference for the process quality assurance step, the handbook can be copied here:
+    ```sh
+    cp certified-quality-process-analyst-handbook.pdf config\references\
+    ```

 ## Configuration

 The application uses YAML files for configuring agents and tasks.
 These files are located in the [config](./config) directory: